nickforddk/OpenHCNC/README.md

 - _cover_: Allows a cover image for the page title.
 Images must be saved in the assets/images directory.
 Contact Nick if there's a specific image you want to include!
 - _members_: Lists the project team members that are assigned to the relevant item (eg. an article).
 Individuals are identified by surname, separated by commas and included in square brackets (see below).

+Only include those items that you need for the page.
+In most cases _title: "INSERT TITLE HERE"_ and _layout: default_ will be sufficient.

 The instruction block starts and ends with three dashes:
 ```
 ---
 title: "This is the title of a paper"